harvey-fin/icl-estimate/README.md

 ```
 python transform_embed.py
 ```
-to retrieve and store the PCA transformed embeddings
+to retrieve and store the PCA-transformed embeddings

 ### Meta-model training